Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 507

-Red Arrow routes 507 and 521 were the first routes to be converted to the now common Mercedes Benz Citaro G "bendy buses," from Wednesday 5 June 2002.
+The first day of bendy bus operation in the capital was Wednesday 5 June 2002.
 This is an unusual day of the week for a new operation to start, but came about because it was the Queen’s Golden Jubilee weekend, with the Spring Bank holiday delayed by a week to 3 June and an extra bank Holiday on 4 June.
-As the Red Arrows do not run at weekends or public holidays, 5 June became the first day.
+As the Red Arrows did not run at weekends or public holidays, 5 June became the first day.
+The first day of the new non-bendy contract was 6 June 2009, but owing to late deliveries the start of rigid operations was delayed until 25 July.

 The RA garage code was first introduced when the Red Arrow buses were based at Walworth garage (Hackney also operated some of them) before the dedicated Waterloo base was opened.
 There were fears that the artics would not be able to use the cramped Waterloo site, and ironically Camberwell, just across the road from Walworth, was considered for a time.
 However, these problems were resolved in time for operation to start at Waterloo.